Hello *****, can I call you that?

 We met many many years ago online and cultivated our love is the world of binary digits.
 We never knew when the binary digits became one when the digital romance transformed into a physical one.

 A real one.
 A beautiful one.

-We spent sleepless nights in the one of the most romantic cities of India.
+We spent sleepless nights in one of the most romantic cities in India.
 I was in Mumbai but visited her almost every weekend.

 Two bodies melted into each other every weekend, to finally become one.